laofahai/wordSpider/README.md

 # Word spider for programmers

-This simple project is built to help the programmers on English learning by crawling the words on given website such as some framework's documentation, then you can import the words to your own wordbook, I wish this can help on enrich your English vocabulary.
+This simple project is built to help the programmers on English learning by crawling the words on given website such as some framework's documentation, then you can import the words to your own wordbook to improve your vocabulary or practice the pronunciation, I wish this can help on enrich your English vocabulary.

 ## Requirements
 * [Proxy pool](https://github.com/jhao104/proxy_pool), so please follow the link and configure it first.